 Frequently Asked Questions

-Yes, it can be made in advance.
-Simply prepare fully but do not bake.
-Instead, cover and store in the fridge for up to 48 hours.
+Yes, this gooseberry pudding can be made in advance.
+Simply prepare it fully but do not bake it.
+Instead, cover and store it in the fridge for up to 48 hours.
 Let come to room temperature and bake when required.

 Alternatively, prepare and bake as instructed, then cool, cover and store for up to 48 hours in the fridge.
 Reheat for 15 minutes when required.